 |Course Number||Name||Format||Instructor||Day/Time||Session Dates|

-Prereq: SMGT780 (may be taken concurrently) Min Grade B-
+Prereq: (SMGT780 Lecture (May be taken concurrently) Min Grade: B-)

 Candidates seeking admission to Lasell College's Sport Management graduate degree or Certificate programs must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required.
 The TOEFL may be waived for international applicants who have earned a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand or Canada.
 All other applicants must submit a TOEFL/IELTS score.